 Just a few words, Teacher Guan would hand the note to a student to go get the alcohol.

-After I discovered this secret, I stopped the student who was on the way to the shop, traced it on paper, and kept a record of Teacher Guan's note.
-Then, following this note, I endlessly imitated it and racked up a huge debt at the small shop.
+After I discovered this secret, I stopped a student who was on the way to the shop and traced it on paper, keeping a record of Teacher Guan's note.
+Then, following this note, I endlessly imitated it, racking up debts at the shop.

-One day, when it was payday, Old Teacher Guan dragged me along to settle the bill.
-When settling the bill, the shop owner pulled out a pile of notes, and among them was his, but I had imitated his a bit more, and the total amount was quite large.
+One day, when it was payday, Old Teacher Guan pulled me along to settle the bill.
+When settling the bill, the shop owner took out a pile of notes, and among them was his, but I had imitated his a bit more, and the total amount was quite large.

-He was dumbfounded and said: I can't possibly owe this much.
+He was dumbfounded when he saw it and said: I can't possibly owe this much.

-The shop owner got angry and said: You, I kindly gave you credit, and you still deny it; you are too unreasonable.
+The shop owner got angry and said: You, I kindly let you buy on credit, and you still deny it; you are too unreasonable.

 I couldn't help but laugh at the scene, and Teacher Guan noticed that I had played a trick.